 Chatfield Brass Band & Music Lending Library.
 The library is a member of the Southeast Minnesota Library System and lends music to bands and musicians from all over the world.
 Borrowers are charged a small handling fee to cover expenses.
 The library has collected and cataloged more than 30,000 pieces, many of which are no longer in print.The music collection not only includes band music (the largest portion), but also orchestra, dance band, sheet music.

 BandMusic PDF Library.
 Preserves and shares band music from the Golden Age of the American town band.
 If you are looking for public domain music to play with a school band, community band, or other group, you will find it here — marches, waltzes, rags, theater music, cornet solos, trombone features, and more.

 Indexing and abstracts from more than 600 journals, selective coverage for more than 200 journals, dating back to 1970.

 International Encyclopedia of Dance.
 Articles by scholars from many countries.
 Covers dance — theatrical, ritual, dance-drama, folk, traditional, ethnic, and social dance.
 Cultural and national overviews are accompanied by entries on dance forms, music and costumes, performances, and biographies of dancers and choreographers.

-Includes Baker's Biographical Dictionary.
+Includes Baker's Biographical Dictionary of Musicians.

 .
 Use this database to find individual pieces in complete works editions and anthologies (e.g., the M2 and M3 call number ranges).
 Searchable by title, composer, editor, genre, language, librettist, publisher, series, or instrumentation.
 The database lists sets and series organized by various criteria: composer (complete works: Gesamtausgaben), geographical area (Monuments: Denkmäler), period or style, original source (including manuscripts), anthologies.